bicanco/SpectrogramFilteringAndEnhancement/README.md

 ### Steps

-* The first step is to try different image filtering techniques to remove noise.
-Such as constant sounds present recording, represented by linear segments throughout the entire time axis.
+* The first step was to try different image filtering techniques to remove noise.
+After applying several techniques, some were discarded (Laplacian, GaussianLaplacian, Prewitt, Sobel), some had visual differences (FilterInFrequencyDomain) and some had no significant visual difference (Gaussian, Maximum, Minimum, Percentile, Rank, Uniform).
+The discarded filters were discarded due to the resulting image having even more noise than the original image.
-* The second step is to apply image enhancment techniques to try highlighting events of interest.
-Some possbile techniques are logarithmic enhancement and histogram equalization.
+* The second step was to apply image enhancement techniques to try improving the perception of events of interest.
+Two techniques were applied, a logarithmic function and a histogram equalisation.
+Both were applied to the original image without filtering and to the filtered images.
+The logarthmic function was not adequate to enhance the images, and has increased the saturation beyond that of the original image for all inputs images (original and filtered).
+The histogram equalisation on the other hand, has improved the contrast of the image, with different levels depending on wheter the image was already filtered or not.
-* The final step is to evaluate if the images have been improved and if relevant data has been lost.
-Inittialy, the evalutaion will be made visually, by verifing if the already known points of interest, provided alongside the recordings, are easily identified.
-Ideally, the spectrograms will be reverted back to audio format, heard and compared with the original audios.
-However, this does not concern image processing, and by the purpose of this discipline, may be given less priority if time constraints are present.
+* The final step was to evaluate if the images have been improved and if relevant data has been lost.
+The evalutaion was made visually, by verifing if the already known points of interest, described in the tags, are possible to identify.
+Ideally, the spectrograms would be reverted back to audio format, heard and compared with the original audios.
+However, there was not enough time to address this implementation.

-## Intial code

-Some initial analyses were made applying several filters provided by the **scipy.ndimage** library to the image *LEEC02__0__20161129_054600_ma.png* in the **filtering.py** script.
-These analyses showed no significant visual  improvement, when applying those filters to the image.
-The next steps, regarding filtering, will be testing some low-pass, high-pass, bandpass and band-stop filters.
+### Results

+By analysing the results, some conclusions were drawn.
+* First, not all filters are suited to this problem.
+Some even result in loss of most of the relevant information available.
+* Second, enhancing the image by applying a logarithmic funtion proved futile, as it increased the saturation of the image and made it almost completely white.
+* Third, the histogram equalisation shows pomise in enhancing the images.
+Although filtering the image first does not appear to have improved the overall result of the equalisation when compared with applying the equalisation to the original unfiltered image.
+* Fourth, these analyses were limited to grayscale images, there results could have been different if the images were generated as coloured images.